 In 2016, Cristina was named among the Top 40 Under 40 by the magazine Design: Retail and that same year, Caribbean Business awarded her the same distinction.
 In 2017, together with her husband and partner, the architect Ricardo Álvarez-Díaz, she co-authored the first monograph of the firm called Places of Purpose, which presents the firm’s work throughout its fifteen-year history.
 Cristina insisted that all proceeds of that book be donated to Habitat for Humanity of PR for reconstruction efforts after the passing of Hurricane Maria.

 Cristina has a Master of Science in Interior Design from Pratt Institute in New York.
 She received her Bachelor of Arts in Art History from Pitzer College: member of the Claremont Colleges in Los Angeles, California.
 She expanded her design studies in Copenhagen, Denmark.

+In 2020 Cristina was appointed as a member of the board of advisors at University of Notre Dame’s Fitzgerald Institute for Real Estate, an organization dedicated to educating and inspiring the next generation of real estate professionals.
 In collaboration with her husband, Villalón co-sponsors the Álvarez-Díaz & Villalón Fund, which annually awards three student awards at the baccalaureate and postgraduate levels for the School of Architecture at the University of Notre Dame, rewarding outstanding leadership and sustainability in design.
 In addition, every year, they sponsor a summer internship program with the School of Architecture of said institution.

 Villalón is a proud mother of three beautiful daughters, a recycling activist and gender equality, an insatiable reader and a lifelong learner.
 Her most recent project, a blog called “The Juggling Act”, shares her experience candidly, looking to stay balanced while trying to do it all!